signalfx/splunk-otel-collector/examples/README.md

 ## [Filelog receiver with Splunk Enterprise](./otel-logs-splunk)

 This example showcases how the collector can follow a file and send its contents to Splunk Enterprise.

+# Dependencies

+- docker
+- docker-compose
+- go
+- You'll need to edit the various examples to have proper auth keys and the likes.
+Any such configuration is example specific.